bplmaps/lmec-main-site/content/articles/a-sylvan-boundary.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:hx11z5748/313,3088,1172,1172/,800/0/default.jpg" caption="The 'pitch pine tree' where the NH-MA boundary begins running due east, on [George Mitchell's 1741 map](https://collections.leventhalmap.org/search/commonwealth:hx11z5730)" class="figure-right" >}}

 But where was that, exactly?
 The surveyor George Mitchell was sent to find out, and, in 1741, produced a [map that appears in our collections](https://collections.leventhalmap.org/search/commonwealth:hx11z5730).
+At the point stipulated by King George, Mitchell found a pine tree, and marked it "Pitch Pine Tree" on the map that he submitted as evidence of having settled the definition for the confusing boundary.

+The "Old Boundary Pine" thus became the official waypoint for where the border between the two colonies—and later the two states—shifted from following the river to following the compass.